hooba91/react-native-micro-animated-button/README.md

 `yarn add react-native-vector-icons react-native-micro-animated-button`

-`react-native-vector-icons` may require native linking, see package [repository](https://github.com/oblador/react-native-vector-icons) for more details.
+`react-native-vector-icons` may require native linking, see package [repository](https://github.com/oblador/react-native-vector-icons) for more details (not needed if using Expo).

 # Definition